GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionA">A</span>
 </h2>

-- <span id="agency"><strong>Agency:</strong></span> All Federal departments or agencies, and the United States Postal Service, covered by Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
-794d).
+- <span id="agency"><strong>Agency:</strong></span> In this context, it refers to all federal departments, agencies, and the U.S. Postal Service governed by Section 508.

-  Within this document, the use of “agency” broadly applies to the organization for which this assessment is being completed.
-This could be a bureau, office, component, or at the department level (e.g., headquarters).
-Agency is not strictly used within the assessment to mean the sole organization responsible for a certain area of administration.
-For example, within the Department of Homeland Security (DHS), both Headquarters of DHS and Customs and Border Protection are considered agencies.

-- <span id="accessibility-conformance-report"><strong>Accessibility Conformance Report (ACR) -- or equivalent:</strong></span> A representation of how the product meets the applicable Section 508 Technical Standards.
-Currently, the most common way an ACR is completed is by using the [VPAT®](https://www.itic.org/policy/accessibility/vpat) template created by the IT Industry Council (ITI).
+- <span id="accessibility-conformance-report"><strong>Accessibility Conformance Report (ACR) -- or equivalent:</strong></span> - A representation of how the product meets applicable Section 508 technical standards, typically using the [VPAT®](https://www.itic.org/policy/accessibility/vpat) template or a test report.

-- <span id="accessibility-policy"><strong>Accessibility policy:</strong></span> Agency’s policy for implementing Section 508 requirements throughout the agency.
+- <span id="accessibility-policy"><strong>Accessibility policy:</strong></span> Policy for implementing Section 508 or ICT accessibility requirements.

-- <span id="accessibility-statement"><strong>Accessibility statement:</strong></span> The statement on your agency’s primary website, including contact information and method for providing feedback on your website’s accessibility.
+- <span id="accessibility-statement"><strong>Accessibility statement:</strong></span>
+- The statement on your agency’s primary website, including contact information and method for providing feedback on your website’s accessibility.
 For additional examples, and directions on accessibility statements, see [“Developing a Website Accessibility Statement”](https://www.section508.gov/manage/laws-and-policies/website-accessibility-statement/) on Section508.gov.
+- The statement on the reporting entity’s primary website, including a number of requirements per [“Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act“ (M-24-08)](https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/), including contact information and method for providing feedback on your website’s accessibility.
+For additional examples, and directions on accessibility statements, see [“Developing a Website Accessibility Statement”](https://www.section508.gov/manage/laws-and-policies/website-accessibility-statement/) on Section508.gov.

-- <span id="alternative-format"><strong>Alternative Format:</strong></span> An alternate approach to presenting print information.
-Common alternate formats include but are not limited to braille, large (18 point) print, audio narration, and/or an electronic version of the content.
+- <span id="alternative-format"><strong>Alternative Format:</strong></span> Different ways to present printed information, such as braille, large print, audio, and electronic versions.

-- <span id="alternative-means-plan"><strong>Alternative Means Plan:</strong></span> Documentation that establishes a framework and outlines the strategies for meeting the access needs of people with disabilities until the identified Section 508 compliance defect(s) are remediated.
+- <span id="alternative-means-plan"><strong>Alternative Means Plan:</strong></span> Documentation that establishes a framework and outlines the strategies for meeting the access needs of people with disabilities until the identified Section 508 compliance defects are remediated.
 The recommended workarounds and accommodations provided in the plan will ensure people with disabilities can continue to use the product.
-May be referred to as "Accommodation Plan".
+May be referred to as “Accommodation Plan”.

-- <span id="affinity-group"><strong>Affinity Group:</strong></span> A place for employees who identify as having a disability, cognitive or physical health condition, and their allies.
+- <span id="affinity-group"><strong>Affinity Group:</strong></span> A community for employees with disabilities or health conditions, and their allies.

 - <span id="agency-official-communication"><strong>Agency Official Communication:</strong></span> [see [E205.3](https://www.access-board.gov/ict/#E205.3)] Electronic content that is not public facing and constitutes official business that is in one or more of the following categories:

   1. An emergency notification;